 We are also advising that, should you need to record your exam directly into a mobile phone, you avoid capturing your acoustic drum performance whilst playing to an audible backing track - the volume required will almost certainly make the recorded audio difficult to hear or result in audio distortion.
 In this instance, it is permissible for you to record a video of your drum exam with the backing track fed to you via either headphones or in-ear monitoring.
-RSL will synchronise the backing tracks to your performances for marking - but you will need to provide stick clicks in the second bar of the backing track count in, so we can easily synchronise the audio to the video.
-Please see the drum exam video video for a demonstration.
+RSL will synchronise the backing tracks to your performances for marking - but you will need to audibly mark the final bar of the count-in before the performance begins by clicking your sticks together, so we can easily synchronise the audio to the video.
+Please see the drum exam video for a demonstration.

-Alternatively, you may wish to consider performing your exam to video using an electronic kit.
-This provides some significant advantages, as you have will have control over your volume.
+Alternatively, you may wish to consider performing your exam to video using an electronic kit, where you will have greater control over your volume balance.
 Many electronic drum modules provide the facility to plug in an audio device directly and allow the user to blend a backing track with the drum kit.
 However, we recognise that many drummers will prefer to play acoustic drum kits during assessment, so this approach is entirely optional.